 Hometown: Harrisonburg, VA

-Major: Environmental and Sustainability Studies; Minors: Spanish & Professional Writing
+Major: Environmental and Sustainability Studies; Minors: Policy Studies & Professional Writing

 Favorite Sustainable Living Tip: I’m a huge fan of making tiny adjustments in your daily life that have a huge impact, like cutting out one serving of meat or dairy, bringing reusable bags to the grocery store, or shopping second hand.
 You’ll be surprised how easy it is to implement certain changes!